 3. Did someone spill the beans about Jambur?

 Jambur is a village in Gujarat.
 From a distance, it seems like any other Indian village where women wear colourful sarees, people speak Gujarati among themselves.

-But there are still communities which remain sub-Saharan in their in their physical appearances, music and religious practices.
+But there are still communities that remain sub-Saharan in their physical appearances, music and religious practices.
 This community is called Sidi.

 Sidis (or Siddis) were Bantu people brought in India as slave labourers.
 The “Khushboo Gujarat Ki” advertisement video has captured the community.